Grocery Store Marketing Tactics

 Create Grocery Store Playlists With Cloud Cover Music

-Click here to try Cloud Cover Music FREE for 14-Days and start creating playlists that encourage shoppers to shop for longer and spend more money in your supermarket.
+Click here to try Cloud Cover Music FREE for 14-Days and start creating playlists that encourage shoppers to shop for longer and spend more money in your supermarket (terms and conditions apply).

 Do you have multiple supermarkets?
 Using our custom business music streaming software, you can control the music in all of your stores from one easy-to-use dashboard.

 Supermarkets and Grocery Stores in the U.S. (July 2022).
 IBIS World.

 50% of Small Businesses Do Not Have a Marketing Plan.
 (May 2019).
 Search Engine Journal.

 52% of Promotions Go to Customers Who Would Pay Full Price: Study.
 (May 2018).
 Progressive Grocer.

 Social Media Fact Sheet.
 (April 2021).
 Pew Research Center.

 Why Do Grocery Stores Play Music?
 (June 2020).
 Daily Meal.